NSAF Event Specific Athlete Development Applications

 Selected athletes will be required to commit to attending all three clinics, as well as the NSAF's New Balance Nationals Indoors (NBNI) in March 2015 and Outdoors (NBNO) in June, 2015.
 Selected athletes will be responsible for their own travel and accommodations toNBNI and NBNO.
 Athletes that are ranked in the top 4 of their event may be eligible to receive travel grants to NBNI and NBNO.
 Athletes must also keep a training log and submit their log and training video clips twice monthly to the NSAF Project Coordinator, Macka Jones.
 Athletes must also maintain their fitness level throughout the season and place the Triple Jump at the top of their primary sports priority.

-Selected recipients will be notified by September 1, 2014.
+Selected recipients will be notified by the end of October, 2014.

 Learn more about Project Triple Jump.